Nit-nit/Hazy/README.md

 ![banner](images/hazy.png)

-A discord bot that i am building, open for collaboration
+A discord bot which I built, open for collaboration, feedback and improvement.
 <br>
 <br>